eeditiones/workshop/README.md

 * install TEI Publisher on your local machine.
 The steps are described in the [TEI Publisher documentation](https://teipublisher.com/exist/apps/tei-publisher/doc/documentation.xml?id=installation).
 For the first week it doesn't matter if you install TEI Publisher 5 or the (maybe already released) TEI Publisher 6.
 The core features are the same in both versions
 * use our docker image as described in the [docs](https://teipublisher.com/exist/apps/tei-publisher/doc/documentation.xml?id=docker)

+You may also want to clone this repository or download its contents as a zip.
+This way you can look at the example documents on your own machine.
+To clone or download, click the green *Clone or Download* button on the top right of the [start screen](https://github.com/eeditiones/workshop) of this repository.

 ## Assignments

 [Week 1](assignments/A1.md)